 In this paper, we have derived the exact expression of exponents characterizing the mass distribution of trees growing locally by addition of links.
 As opposed to generic random trees whose statistics is governed by local Boltzmann weights, the mass of large growing trees is not in general concentrated in a single side of the root but can be distributed in all subtrees.
 The mass can be preferentially concentrated in one subtree (negative mass distribution exponent), it can be preferentially equally distributed over all subtrees (positive exponent) or it can be characterized by a uniform distribution (vanishing exponent).
-In practice, the precise value of the mass distribution exponent depends both on the growth process parameters w_i and on the initial condition \mathcal{T}^0 .
-In particular, in the case of binary trees grown from a single edge, the exponent $\beta{\rm L}$ increases with x up to the transition point x = 2 and then decreases down to 0 at $x \to \infty$.
-This shows that a monotonous variation of the relative strength that we attach to the two types of vertices (univalent or bivalent) does not induce a monotonous variation of the characteristics of the tree.
+In practice, the precise value of the mass distribution exponent depends both on the growth process parameters $w_i$ and on the initial condition $\mathcal{T}^0$ .
+In particular, in the case of binary trees grown from a single edge, the exponent $\beta_L$ increases with x up to the transition point x=2 and then decreases down to 0 at $x\to\infty$ .
+In particular, a continuous variation of the relative strength that we attach to the two types of vertices (univalent or bivalent) does not give rise to a monotonous variation of the characteristics of the tree.